 Can I get a personal loan if I have bad credit?

-Personal loans for people with poor or fair credit scores do exist, and making on-time payments will help your credit score improve.
-Plus, if you apply for a loan with a co-borrower who has stronger credit, you might have a better chance of getting approved and landing a lower interest rate.
+Yes.
+Personal loans for people with poor or fair credit scores do exist, and making on-time payments could help your credit score improve.
+Also, if you apply for a loan with a co-borrower who has stronger credit, you might have a better chance of getting approved and landing a lower interest rate.

 What happens if I'm not approved for a personal loan?